Recognition of same-sex unions in Cyprus: Same-sex marriage

-Same-sex marriage is not legal in Cyprus.
+Developments in 2024–present

 The Constitution of Cyprus does not explicitly ban same-sex marriages.
 Article 22 states that "[a]ny person reaching nubile age is free to marry and to found a family according to the law relating to marriage, applicable to such person under the provisions of this Constitution."
 In September 2022, activists campaigned for legalization at Cyprus Pride.
 A number of candidates running in the 2023 presidential election stated their support for same-sex marriage, including the winner, Nikos Christodoulides, and runner-up Andreas Mavroyiannis.
 Following the legalization of same-sex marriage in Greece in February 2024, a government spokesman said that "politicians and society are not ready for gay marriage and adoption" but that "at some point this dialogue will be opened in Cyprus".
 In May 2024, the President of the House of Representatives, Annita Demetriou, said that "Cyprus is not yet ready" for the legalization of same-sex marriage.
 However, in March 2024, Kathimerini predicted the issue to "soon come to the political forefront".
 The Progressive Party of Working People, the Movement of Ecologists – Citizens' Cooperation and Volt Cyprus have expressed support for same-sex marriage.

+In a legal case involving a dual Polish-German couple who had married in Germany but sought recognition of their marriage in Poland, Jakub Cupriak-Trojan and Mateusz Trojan v Wojewoda Mazowiecki, the European Court of Justice (ECJ) ruled on 25 November 2025 that Poland must recognise same-sex marriages performed in other member states of the European Union.
+The ruling had an immediate legal effect in Cyprus as well, with media outlets reporting that "authorities must recognize same-sex marriages performed abroad as full marriages, rather than just granting them the limited rights of a registered partnership".
+Cupriak-Trojan and Trojan does not compel Cyprus to change its domestic laws to legalise same-sex marriage, but it does require that the country accept the legal status of couples married elsewhere in the European Union.

+Religious performance

+The Church of Cyprus strongly opposes same-sex unions.
+In March 2014, Archbishop Chrysostomos II signalled his opposition to plans to introduce either civil partnerships or same-sex marriage, accusing secular governments of "weakening moral integrity" through acknowledging equal rights to gay people: "When, for example, governments legalise not only plain civil partnership but 'homosexual marriage', the Church must be unequivocal in condemning homosexuality."
+In 2024, Archbishop George III reiterated the Church's opposition to same-sex marriage, further stating that it would continue "to speak the truth and preach to the world to avoid any deviation from the law of God."